xparq/iprof/README.md

 First, include `iprof.hpp`.

-Then at the start of any function you want to measure, add the `IPROF_FUNC` macro:
+Then in any function you want to measure, add the `IPROF_FUNC` macro:

 ```C++
 #include "iprof.hpp"